MattHalloran/ReactGraphQLTemplate/README.md

 - Add `<link rel="preconnect" href="https://yourwebsitebackend.com">` (with your actual backend address) to [index.html](https://github.com/MattHalloran/ReactGraphQLTemplate/blob/master/packages/ui/public/index.html).
 See [this article](https://web.dev/uses-rel-preconnect/?utm_source=lighthouse&utm_medium=devtools) for more info.

 **NOTE**: When testing for performance, make sure you are running a production build.
 This can be set with `NODE_ENV` in the .env file.
 If you would like to test performance locally, make sure the `SERVER_LOCATION` variable is set to 'local'.
 Just be mindful that certain performance features (such as cache policy) may be handled by Nginx, so they won't be available locally.

+## Progressive Web App (PWA)
+A PWA is a website that can be installed on mobile devices.
+These don't have quite the same functionality as native apps, but hopefully one day they will.
+To make your website PWA-compatable, perform an audit on Lighthouse.
+Then, follow the steps it provides.

+One common issue that arises here is "Manifest doesn't have a maskable icon".
+Clicking on it provides more information, but the gist is that you need a square version of your project's logo.
+See [here](https://w3c.github.io/manifest/#icon-masks) for how it should be designed.

 ## Deploying project